TheBevyFlock/bevy_new_2d/README.md

 | [`src/theme/`](./src/theme)                        | Reusable UI widgets & theming                                      |

 Feel free to move things around however you want, though.

-If you're new to Bevy, the patterns used in this template may look a bit weird at first glance.
-See our [Design Document](./docs/design.md) for more information on how we structured the code and why.

 > [!Tip]
 > Be sure to check out the [3rd-party tools](./docs/tooling.md) we recommend!